1. OUR PRIVACY STATEMENT

-We have mechanisms and policies in place in order to identify data processing activities that may result in high risk to your rights and freedoms (Article 35 of the GDPR).
+We have mechanisms and policies in place in order to identify data processing activities that may result in high risk to your rights and freedoms (Article 35 GDPR).
 If any such data processing activity is identified, we will assess it internally and either stop it or ensure that the processing is compliant with the GDPR or that appropriate technical and organisational safeguards are in place in order to proceed with it.

-In case of doubt, we will contact the competent Data Protection Supervisory Authority in order to obtain their advice and recommendations (Article 36 GDPR).
+In case of doubt, we will contact the competent Data Protection Supervisory Authority if you are in the EEA or to the Information Commissioner's Office if you are in the UK in order to obtain their advice and recommendations (Article 36 GDPR).

 You have the following rights regarding personal data collected and processed by us.